 EDITOR’S NOTE: Mystery of Convoy utilizes some pretty severe strobing effects, which I have attempted to diminish the speed / frequency of in the animated GIFs included with this article.
 This may slightly affect the timing of some of the animations on display, but seizure-proofing takes priority on this website.

-** Since this is actually our first time using the term on this site, it may bear some explanation: Kusogē is effectively Japanese slang for “shit games,” generally of the “funny bad” variety.
-In using the term as someone from outside of Japan, it is my thinking that we should generally try to reserve it for games specifically from and intended for Japan, rather than just labeling all bad games as a kusogē.
+** Since this is actually our first time using the term on this site (somehow), it may bear some explanation: Kusogē is effectively Japanese slang for “shit games,” generally of the “funny bad” variety.
+In using the term as someone from outside of Japan, it is my thinking that we should generally try to reserve it for games specifically from and intended for Japan, rather than just labelling all bad games as a kusogē.